run-book/runbook/ARCHITECTURAL_DECISION_LOG.md

 Thirdly we process all the commands together because that allows us to have the option of writing more efficient middleware

-## What is the work flow around middleware
+## What is the work flow around command middleware

 A typical flow is as possible
 * A user event occurs (the run button is pressed)